DirtyHairy/async-mutex/README.md

     npm install async-mutex

 The library is written in TypeScript and will work in any environment that supports ES5, ES6 promises and `Array.isArray`.
-On ancient browsers that do not support those features natively,a shim can be used (e.g. [core-js](https://github.com/zloirock/core-js)).
+On ancient browsers, a shim can be used (e.g. [core-js](https://github.com/zloirock/core-js)).
 No external typings are required for using this library with TypeScript (version >= 2).